 In the winter, snowmobilers can choose from two trails: Clague mountain and Robinson Ridge.
 Both have an emergency cabin at the top available to members of the Kitimat Snowmobile and Hikers Club.
 Always take every safety precaution before heading out and while in the backcountry.
 Nordic skiers will find a 35km of easy to moderate cross-country trails at Onion Lake, including 5km of lit trails for night skiing, approximately 30 kilometres north of town.

 Move to present day, and Kitimat is once again in the industrial spotlight.
-LNG Canada recently announced the building of a liquefied natural gas facility here.
+LNG Canada is building a liquefied natural gas facility.
 This $40-billion-project is the largest ever industrial project announced for Canada.
 Drive through the industrial part of town to get a feel for the unprecedented amount of development happening here.
 The landscape is changing every day.

 The local First Nations, the Haisla, are based in Kitamaat Village, just 10 km south of Kitimat.
 The road to the village winds along the ocean and offers excellent views of the lowland tidewater filled with massive tree stumps.
 In Kitamaat Village, take note of the Haisla Community School.
 The wooden building is shaped like the backbone of a salmon.
-The ocean, the salmon and other seafood are – and always have been – important to the Haisla people and their culture.
+The Haisla have lived off the land and waters of their traditional territory for thousands of years, and it remains the focus of all they do.